-For the Multi-PIE data set, three expressions including surprise, smile and scream achieve higher recognition accuracy, due to distinct facial muscle deformations.
-Neutral also achieves high accuracy, probably due to its small similarity with other expressions.
-As for average accuracy for different poses, the accuracy takes the maximum value when the angle is 60∘.
-Even if the angle approaches 90∘, the accuracy rate dose not drop too much.
-That means our method balance the accuracy among various poses better, which shows extremely pose-robust.
-The confusion matrix on the data set is shown in Figure [figure4-a], from which we can conclude that the main error classification comes from the confusion between disgust and squint.
-There are 9.36% of squint samples misclassified to be disgust and 6.90% of disgust samples misclassified to be squint, because both of them behave almost identically around the eyes.
-From the expression texts, we can also discover strong semantic correlations between them.
+For the Multi-PIE data set, three expressions (surprise, smile, and scream) achieve higher recognition accuracy due to distinct facial muscle formations.
+Neutral also achieves high accuracy, likely because it is dissimilar to other expressions.
+The model is most accurate when the angle is 60∘, although it is still highly accurate as the angle approaches 90∘.
+This indicates that the method is extremely pose robust.
+The confusion matrix on the data set is shown in Figure [figure4-a], and shows that the main error classification comes from confusion between disgust and squint.
+Both of these expressions behave similarly around the eyes; 9.36% of squint samples are misclassified as disgust and 6.90% of disgust samples are misclassified as squint.
+The expression texts also show strong semantic correlations between these two expressions.

-For the BU-3DFE dataset, surprise and happiness achieve higher recognition accuracy.
-Fear is the most difficult expression to be recognized, with the lowest at 69.75%.
-Like the Multi-PIE data set, the accuracy among various poses is not much different, and the maximum value is obtained at 0∘.
-The confusion matrix on the data set is shown in Figure [figure4-b], similarly, the main error classification comes from the confusion between sadness and anger.
-There are 19.00% of sadness samples misclassified to be anger and 8.00% of anger samples misclassified to be sadness.
+Surprise and happiness achieve the higher recognition accuracy on the BU-3DFE data set.
+Fear is the most difficult expression to recognize, with 69.75% accuracy.
+As on the Multi-PIE data set, the accuracy among various poses is similar and the maximum value is obtained at 0∘.
+The confusion matrix on the data set is shown in Figure [figure4-b].
+Here, the main error classification comes from confusion between sadness and anger.
+Of the sadness samples, 19.00% are misclassified as anger; 8.00% of anger samples are misclassified as sadness.

 Comparison to Related Works

-We evaluate our method by comparing its performance with the current SOTA methods in the section, as summarized in Table [table3].
-These methods can be divided into four categories: 1) generation-based methods, 2) normalization-based methods, 3) adversary-based methods, 4)subspace-based methods.
-We do not show the results comparing with disentanglement-based method and attention-based method, because they do not provide results on the aforementioned data sets and the codes are not available.
+Our method is compared to current state-of-the-art methods as summarized in Table [table3].
+These methods can be divided into four categories: generation-based methods, normalization-based methods, adversary-based methods, and subspace-based methods.
+We don’t compare our method to disentanglement-based and attention-based methods, as the authors do not provide results on the aforementioned data sets and the codes are not available.

 For generation-based methods, the proposed method outperforms Zhang et al. 2018 (F. Zhang et al. 2018) and Zhang et al. 2020 (F. Zhang et al. 2020).
-On the one hand, there is a certain deviation in the latent space between the generative images and the original images, which probably is fitted by the model.
-On the other hand, the method relies on a large number of images for training, which decreases the learning efficiency.
-Our method just uses several expression texts, they guide the model to focus on the crucial regions.
-Besides the pose features are also as prior knowledge to make the model adapting to pose variety.
+There is a certain deviation in the latent space between the generative and original images, which is likely fitted by the model.
+However, generation-based methods rely on large numbers of images for training, which decreases the learning efficiency.
+Our method uses expression texts to focus on the crucial regions.
+It also uses the pose features as prior knowledge to adapt to pose variety.

-The proposed method is also superior to normalization-based methods Jampour et al. 2017 (Jampour et al. 2017), Lai et al. 2018 (Y.-H. Lai and Lai 2018) and Zhang et al. 2021 (F. Zhang, Xu, and Xu 2021).
-These methods attempt to reconstruct corresponding frontal facial image through GAN, or transform feature to the state of frontal face, they also need paired images.
-While the deformation due to pose in 2D images is difficult to fit well neither in image level nor feature level.
-Our method introduces the pose features, although the final feature contains both pose and expression information, it avoids the distortion of expression information caused by forcibly changing pose information.
+The proposed method is superior to normalization-based methods by Jampour et al. 2017 (Jampour et al. 2017), Lai et al. 2018 (Y.-H. Lai and Lai 2018), and Zhang et al. 2021 (F. Zhang, Xu, and Xu 2021).
+These methods attempt to either reconstruct a corresponding frontal facial image through GAN or transform the feature to the state of the frontal face.
+They require paired images, and the deformation of poses in 2D images yields a poor fit at the image and feature levels.
+Our method introduces pose features.
+Although the final feature contains both pose and expression information, distortion of expression information caused by forcibly changing pose information is avoided.